turbot/flowpipe-mod-azure-thrifty/compute/docs/detect_and_correct_compute_disks_attached_to_stopped_virtual_machine_trigger.md

-## TODO# Detect & correct Compute disks attached to the virtual machine
+## Detect & correct Compute disks attached to stopped virtual machine

 ## Overview

-Compute disks can be quite costly to retain, it is also likely that after a certain point in time they're no longer required and should be cleaned up to prevent further costs.
+Compute disk can be attached to stopped virtual machine which can cost money.
+Detaching compute disks from stopped virtual machines can significantly reduce storage costs by eliminating charges for unused disk storage.

 This query trigger detects unused health checks and then either sends a notification or attempts to perform a predefined corrective action.